Microlenders and Community Development Financial Institutions (CDFIs)

 Expert staff at these organizations provide support and guidance in a variety of areas including: technical assistance, mentoring/coaching, financing, government contracting assistance, technology commercialization and international trade facilitation.
 Our partners offer focused outreach to minority- and women-owned businesses and many of their programs are free of charge.

-We encourage you to take advantage of these strategic EDA partnerships and explore how your business can benefit from their services.
+We encourage you to explore how your business can benefit from these services.
 Click on the links below or in the navigation at the left to learn more.

 UCEDC - UCEDC offers intensive six-week workshops throughout the year at various locations in New Jersey, with curriculum tailored specifically to start-ups or established businesses.
 Start-up entrepreneurs are guided through a personal business-readiness assessment and the basics of starting a business in New Jersey.
 Owners of established businesses are helped to challenge their status quo and bring their operations to the next level.